CroydonLibraryCodeClub/croydonlibrarycodeclub.github.io/README.md

 ## Create a user account

 Use `MX Tools` user manager to create a codeclub account with the password of `codeclub`.
-Make sure it doesn't have to sudo group.
+Make sure it doesn't have the sudo group.
+And tick the autologin box.

-Edit the file `/etc/lightdm/lightdm.conf` and set the autologin to `codeclub`

 ## Scanner setup